SkooveLearn PianoDownload on the App Store

 notes on grand staff

-The lines and spaces of bass clef are likewise quite easy to memorize if you use a mnemonic device.
-You can also imagine the lines and spaces in the bass clef are one jump down from those in treble clef.
+As with treble clef the lines and spaces of bass clef are likewise quite easy to memorize if you use a mnemonic device.
+Here are the bass clef notes:

 the bass clef notes